Snake worship: India

 A race of snake-like beings, termed nagas, is prominent in Hindu mythology. ' (Sanskrit: नाग) is the Sanskrit and Pāli word for a deity or class of entity or being, taking the form of a very large snake, found in Hinduism and Buddhism.
 The use of the term nāga is often ambiguous, as the word may also refer, in similar contexts, to one of several human tribes known as or nicknamed nāgas; to elephants; and to ordinary snakes, particularly the Ophiophagus hannah, the Ptyas mucosa and the Naja naja, the latter of which is still called nāg in Hindi and other languages of India.
 A female nāga is called a nāgīni.
-The snake primarily represents rebirth, death, and mortality, due to its casting of its skin and being symbolically "reborn".
+In many Indian religious traditions, serpents (nāgas) symbolize themes such as transformation and the cycle of life and death, with associated rituals varying widely by region and community.
 Over a large part of India, there are carved representations of cobras, nagas, or stones as substitutes.
 To these, human food and flowers are offered, and lights are burned before the shrines.
 Among some Indians, a cobra that is accidentally killed is burned like a human being; no one would kill one intentionally.
 The serpent-god's image is carried in an annual procession by a celibate priestess.